ksreeds2016/Kristen_Capstone/README.md

 ### Summary of the Project

-My project consists an analysis of comparing and contrasting accidents involving vehicles with the federal motor carrier safety administration.
-Which involves class a & class b vehicles.
-My final dashboard will consist of various charts providing insight on which vehicle has the highest, and the lowest amount of accidents.
-If there's certain months where crashes are highers, and a certain time.
-The top 10 highest states with the most accidents, and the 10 lowest states.
+This will be an analysis of accidents involving motor vehicles with the Federal Motor Carrier Safety Carrier Administration.
+The final presentation will involve various charts showing which vehicle had the highest, and the lowest accidents over a 3-year span.
+Which states is ranked worst, and which has the least accidents.
+There will also be a few other charts involving age groups, time of day, and which months has the highest accident count.

 ### Motivation

-I’ve spent the last 6 years working in the transportation industry, and I came into this field with absolutely no knowledge of it.
-Over these 6 years, I learned the ins and outs of what requirements are needed to hire a driver.
-The certain qualifications they must meet by both the Federal Motor Carrier Safety Administration, and the company they are applying to work at.
-Which means I have spent countless hours reviewing applications, which include accidents.
-The one thing I’ve learned is how easy it is for these types of vehicles to be involved in an accident, whether it’s minor, or a major accident.
-This lead me down to choosing this topic for my project because I want to show how often accidents with these vehicles occur.
+Working in the trucking industry, I've learned the ins and outs of what requirements must be met for a driver to be eligible to operate a Class A/Class B vehicle.
+I've spent countless hours working through 150+ files a week, which involves accident reporting, employment history, drug, and alcohol history etc. I went into this field with no knowledge, and now I want to show in my final project how often accidents happen with these types of motor vehicles.
+What also helped motivate my direction for this project is living right next to a major interstate.
+It’s currently under construction to add lanes to make it safer for the influx of traffic, but it’s become more of a hazard for accidents.
+In the last month, there’s been multiple accidents involving tractor trailers in a 2-mile span.

 ### Data Questions